 - P(do not reject H0 | H0 is not true).

 P-value: The probability of getting a test statistic as or more extreme than the one observed given that the null hypothesis is true.
-Reject H0 if p<.
+Reject H0 if p<.

 Relationship between hypothesis testing and confidence intervals.

-Hypothesis testing uses the observed data to determine if the sample statistic (e.g., the sample mean) could have happened by chance alone under the assumption that the hypothesized value is the truth.
+Hypothesis testing uses the observed data to determine how likely it would be for the sample statistic (e.g., the sample mean) to occur under the assumption that the hypothesized value is the truth.

-Confidence intervals are intervals which contain values for (which is fixed) which are plausible based on the data.
+Confidence intervals are intervals which contain values (which is fixed) which are plausible values for based on the data.

-If the null value is in the confidence interval, you will not reject H0 if you perform a hypothesis test.
+If the null value is in the confidence interval for normal data, you will not reject H0 if you perform a hypothesis test.

 Confidence intervals: "We are 95% confident that this interval contains the population mean."